There was no dispute about what happened April 25, 2018.

 “From the beginning, the defendant has tried to manipulate,” Allen County Deputy Prosecutor Tasha Lee told jurors on the last day of Demby's trial.
 “He has tried to not be responsible.
 It is so far beyond a reasonable doubt that this man is responsible for these crimes.”

 Hanson disagreed, arguing his client is mentally ill, needs help and could not tell right from wrong at the time of the attack.

 “Raymond Demby is a damaged, unhealthy individual,” he said.
 “He's a suffering individual as well.”

 Demby, 53, was charged with several felonies in the attack, including attempted murder, aggravated battery, burglary with serious bodily injury and battery with a deadly weapon.
 He relied on an insanity defense throughout the three-day trial that ended Thursday, and jurors sided with prosecutors.

-They found Demby guilty but mentally ill of burglary with serious injury, aggravated battery, domestic battery with a deadly weapon, battery with a deadly weapon, invasion of privacy, auto theft, resisting law enforcement and attempted murder.
-They also found him guilty of using a gun, and he faces up to 60 years behind bars when he is sentenced next month.
+They found Demby guilty but mentally ill of attempted murder, burglary with serious bodily injury, aggravated battery, battery with a deadly weapon, domestic battery with a deadly weapon, invasion of privacy, auto theft and resisting law enforcement.
+Jurors also found him guilty of using a gun, and Demby faces up to 60 years in prison when he is sentenced March 6.

 Indiana law allows jurors in cases with an insanity defense options for verdicts.
 Guilty but mentally ill means he will be sentenced like any other defendant, but a judge can order a mental health evaluation, and Demby will be treated in prison.

 Jurors also could have considered finding him not responsible by reason of insanity.
 In that case, a commitment hearing would have been scheduled, and Demby likely would have been sent to a state hospital.